chehak123/rhythMind/README.md

 <b>3.
 Backend</b>: Node.js, Express.js

 <b>4.
-Spotify API<?b>: To fetch and manage the relevant catalogs about artists, tracks and playlists
+Spotify API</b>: To fetch and manage the relevant catalogs about artists, tracks and playlists

 <b>5.
 Pexels API</b>: To fetch images corresponding to the emotions displayed on our web app presently